Skip to content

 Multi disciplinary team

-A team of different professionals (such as doctors, nurses, therapists, psychologists, social workers, and others) working together to provide care and support that meets your needs.
+A team of different professionals working together to provide care and support that meets your needs.
+This may include doctors, nurses, therapists, psychologists, social workers, and others.
 The team brings together many different types of knowledge, skills and expertise, and should look at you as a whole person.

 NICE - National Institute for Health and Care Excellence